wjmelements/scripts/README.md

     refundPool

 This script shows the current size of the refund pool for TrueUSD in transactions.

+## isBlacklisted

+    isBlacklisted [address...]

+Shows whether the given address(es) are blacklisted in the TrustToken Registry.

 # Configuration
 ## Text Editor